Federal Rules of Civil Procedure: Title III – Pleadings and Motions

-The Rule 12(b)(6) motion, which replaced the common law demurrer, is how lawsuits with insufficient legal theories underlying their cause of action are dismissed from court.
+A Rule 12(b)(6) motion, which replaced the common law demurrer, is how a lawsuit with insufficient legal theory underlying its cause of action is dismissed from court.
 For example, assault requires intent, so if the plaintiff has failed to plead intent, the defense can seek dismissal by filing a 12(b)(6) motion.
 "While a complaint attacked by a Rule 12(b)(6) motion to dismiss does not need detailed factual allegations, a plaintiff's obligation to provide the grounds of his entitlement to relief requires more than labels and conclusions, and a formulaic recitation of the elements of a cause of action will not do.
 Factual allegations must be enough to raise a right to relief above the speculative level, on the assumption that all the allegations in the complaint are true (even if doubtful in fact)."
 Bell Atlantic Corp. v.
 Twombly, 550 U.S. 544, 127 S.Ct.
 1955 (No. 05-1126) (2007) (citations, internal quotation marks and footnote omitted).
+Federal court rules require a court to accept "all well-pleaded allegations" as true and to construe the factual allegations in the light most favorable to the plaintiff, so as to focus its review of a Rule 12(b)(6) motion on testing the legal sufficiency of the complaint.

-12(b)(6) is the second of three procedural "hurdles" a cause of action must surmount before it gets to a trial (the first are the two jurisdictional dismissals, found in 12 (b)(1) and (2), and the third is summary judgment, found in Rule 56).
-A 12(b)(6) motion cannot include additional evidence such as affidavits.
+Rule 12(b)(6) is the second of three procedural "hurdles" a cause of action must surmount before it gets to a trial (the first are the two jurisdictional dismissals, found in 12 (b)(1) and (2), and the third is summary judgment, found in Rule 56).
+A Rule 12(b)(6) motion cannot include additional evidence such as affidavits.
 To dispose of claims with insufficient factual basis (where the movant must submit additional facts to demonstrate the factual weakness in the plaintiff's case), a Rule 56 motion for summary judgment is used.

 Rules 12(g) and 12(h) are also important because they state that if 12(b)(2)-12(b)(5) motions are not properly bundled together or included in an answer/allowable amendment to an answer, they are waived.
 Additionally, because 12(b)(1) motions are so fundamental, they may never be waived throughout the course of litigation, and 12(b)(6) and 12(b)(7) motions may be filed at any time until trial ends.